Psychedelic/plug-docs/docs/common-terms/plug-dictionary.md

 - Plug can create one account for you, giving you a `Principal ID`.
 - But you can import an existing one from a `Seed Phrase or Private Key`.
 - When connected to Plug, the extension protects your account with a password.
-- In Plug, all accounts are Dank users.
-See below for more on this.

 ### Principal ID (Public Key)
 - A user's main identifier on the Internet Computer.
 - Your  **wallet address** in Plug, used to surface balances and authenticate.
-- It's an **address** you can send cycles, ICP, or other assets to.
 - It's an **identifier** you can use to sign into Internet Computer apps.
 - Also could be mentioned as **public key** or **address**.
 - On the Internet Computer, they look like: